nuts-foundation/nuts-specification/rfc/rfc014-authorization-credential.md

 ### 3.3 Legal base

-The patient consent can be either implicit or explicit.
+The patient consent can be either implied or explicit.
-When it's implicit, this should be reflected by the type of service that is entered.
+When it's implied, this should be reflected by the type of service that is entered.
-A Bolt MUST therefore also describe if it is covered by explicit or implicit consent.
+A Bolt MUST therefore also describe if it is covered by explicit or implied consent.
 When the credential is given in the context of explicit consent, the `legalBase.evidence` MUST be filled.
 It MUST contain a value for the `path` and `type` fields.
 The `path` is a relative path to the service data endpoint and the `type` contains the media type as specified by [RFC6838](https://datatracker.ietf.org/doc/html/rfc6838).
 The evidence resource MUST be accessible with an access token that was created with the corresponding credential.